EU Commission backs open-access science publishing

 Máire Geoghegan-Quinn, European Commissioner for Research, Innovation and Science, swept this argument aside.
 “We must give taxpayers more bang for their buck,” she said in a statement.
 “Open access to scientific papers and data is an important means of achieving this.”

-The commission’s move follows support from the UK government for a switch to open access and recent news that the European medicines regulator will open its data vaults to allow independent researchers to scrutinize results from drug companies’ trials.
+The commission’s move follows support from the UK government for a switch to open access and recent news that the European medicines regulator will open its data vaults to allow independent researchers to scrutinise results from drug companies’ trials. .

 “The EU’s decision to adopt a similar policy to that of the UK will mean that the transition time from subscription-based to open-access publishing will be substantially reduced,” Professor Adam Tickell, who was involved in a recent UK government-commissioned report on the issue, told Reuters.